sarah-cic-uk/Code-the-Future/README.md

 - Week 2: Create a basic webpage
 - Week 3: Add various elements to your webpages (images, tables, hyperlinks etc)
 - Week 4: Make your website look great with CSS
-- Week 5: Work on your own website with help from the tutors
+- Week 5: Learn about Accessibility tools and work on your own website with help from the tutors
+- Week 6: A week dedicated to your own websites
-- Week 6: Finish your website and show it off!
+- Week 7: Show off how awesome your website is and get certified!
+- Week 8 (Optional): CV workshop and how to apply to roles
   </br></br>

 ## Certification & Badge